Taaitaaiger/jlrs/README.md

 supported Rust version is currently 1.77.

 This readme only contains information about what features are supported by jlrs, what prerequisites must be met, and how to meet them.
-For information and examples about how to use jlrs, please read the [docs](https://docs.rs/jlrs).
-The documentation assumes you are already familiar with the Julia and Rust programming languages.
+A complete tutorial is available [here](https://taaitaaiger.github.io/jlrs-tutorial/).
+For more information and examples about how to use jlrs, please read the [docs](https://docs.rs/jlrs).
+All documentation assumes you are already familiar with the Julia and Rust programming languages.

 ## Overview